willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 Users create a script that ``extends Node`` and which defines methods that respond to notifications.
-The Node instance passes these methods *back* to the engine which *calls* them at the correct time; Therefore, they are known as *callbacks*.
+The Node instance passes these methods *back* to the engine which *calls* them at the correct time; Thus, they are known as *callbacks*.
 They appear as virtual methods with leading underscores in the Class Reference.
 See the "Methods" table at the top of the :ref:`Node API docs<class_Node>` for examples.

-While the most frequently used notifications have their own callbacks, Godot also has a master callback for handling any notification:
+While the most frequently-used notifications have their own callbacks, Godot also has a master callback for handling any notification:
 :ref:`Object._notification <class_Object_method__notification>`.
 As
 you can see, notifications are an Object feature, so you will find them